I don’t want to be here. I’m not a soldier. I don’t even own a sword. Hardly any of us do. There can’t be more than a dozen swords between us.

 I continue my song, I sing the long necked beasts as tall as ten men, with hearts the size of barrels.
 I sing their stories of kindness and gentleness, of care for all, of courage when they face the fierce ones, daring to offer love to those afraid to be loved.

 As I near the end of my song, fill my lungs again and feel my body more alive than ever before.
 My song of love and courage carries easily now, no one will miss a word.
+I see a flash of light and my heart skips a beat.
+The sun glinting as the king’s sword moves.
+Are these my last few breaths?
+Is the battle about to begin?

 My song ends and I fall silent, exhausted, ready to collapse.
 As my knees give way, my mentor on the harpist catch me and hold me upright.